StrazerPlayz/Youtube-Downloader/README.md

 ## 🔐 Member-Only Content

-This downloader supports restricted or member-only videos **only if you have access**.
+StreamFetch supports restricted or member-only videos **only if you have access**.

 To use this feature: